revaturelabs/interviewquestions/Java.md

 <blockquote>

-A functional interface is a Java 8 feature and is also called as `Single Abstract Method`.
+A functional interface is a feature introduced in Java 8 and is also called a `Single Abstract Method`.
 It is an interface that has only one abstract method.
 Functional interfaces are commonly used with lambda expressions to create more concise and readable code.

-Java includes some built-in functional interfaces, such as Runnable, Consumer, Comparable.
+Java includes some built-in functional interfaces, such as Runnable, Consumer, and Comparable.

 </blockquote>